Your Property In Pictures

 - Shoot single images in a landscape orientation.

 - Shoot both the interior and exterior of the property.
 Remember to always include an establishing shot of the property shot from across the street, and a reverse of it shot from the property to show both the property itself and its immediate surroundings.
-Use the same rational for the back of the property.
+Do the same for the back of the property.

 WHAT HAPPENS NEXT?